-Oldsmobile Bravada owners have reported 9 problems linked to differential unit (under the power train category).
+Oldsmobile Bravada owners have reported 9 problems related to differential unit (under the power train category).

 See all problems of the 2002 Oldsmobile Bravada.

-The car involved is a 2002 Oldsmobile Bravada.
-The VIN of this Bravada is 1GHDT13S52_. : the contact stated the differential locked up intermittently.
+: the contact stated the differential locked up intermittently.
 While the steering wheel was turned to the left, the right wheel locked.
 The dealership put an additive in the differential fluid, but the problem still existed.
 Then, they found an electric motor that activated the all-wheel drive to be defective.
 This caused the steering to lock when turning to left or right.
 This vehicle has a noise that they can't locate.
 Updated 06/07/2006.
-This problem occurred on Mon., May.
-15, 2006.

-The vehicle having this issue was a 1999 Oldsmobile Bravada.
-The vehicle's vehicle identification number (VIN) was 1GHDT13W8X_.
 1. The oil cooling lines were leaking.
 I feel that they should not fail at only 76,000 miles.
 2. The pinion seal has failed twice.
 This appears to be a manufacturer's defect.
-This differential unit issue occurred December 2, 2001.

 See all problems of the 1999 Oldsmobile Bravada.

-The vehicle was a 1997 Oldsmobile Bravada.
-The vehicle's vehicle identification number (VIN) is 1GHDT13W7V_.
 Problems 1)alternator and battery replaced 2) tensioner replaced 3) battery replaced again 4) harmonic balancer replaced 5) started replaced 6) transfer case, drive shaft, differential replaced 7)gas float has to be replaced to get accurate gas gauge level to list a few of the problems encountered after a year and half of owning.
-This issue happened on 09/01/99.

 |Problem Category||Number of Problems|